Kok-Herng/Kok-Herng/README.md

 ## Hi there 👋 I’m Kok Herng

-🌱 Currently a final year student pursuing Bachelor of Science in Bioinformatics at University of Malaya.
-Dealing with biological data using software and codes.
-As an aspiring bioinformatician/data scientist/data analyst, I am currently working on and learning about machine learning.
+🌱Currently an intern and final year student pursuing Bachelor of Science in Bioinformatics at University of Malaya.
+Specializing in data analytics with experience of data processing, machine learning and predictive modeling to solve problems and visualize data.
+I am also familiar with biological data such as gene expression, gene classification and sequence analysis.

 💻Programing languages:
 <p align="center">